Why I Loved Freelancers Anonymous As A Woman in Tech

 Here are a few things I loved while watching the movie as a woman in tech:

 - First of all, can we say girl power?
-A movie written, directed, and staring women.
+A movie written, directed, and starring women.
 And again, not just a story about a group of women, but an entrepreneur building a tech company.
 Let’s sit and appreciate that for a moment…

 - Women in tech are more than just the programmers.
 One of my pet peeves about women in tech is the focus on molding and churning out perfect little computer programmers through this so-called pipeline.
 I have nothing against becoming a programmer, but it must be disheartening to anyone thinking of joining the field not interested in simply coding.
-In reality there is so much more women can do in tech than just be a code monkey.
-I studied computer science and have never had the title of software engineer.
+In reality, there are so much more women can do in tech than just be a code monkey.
+I studied computer science and have never had the title of a software engineer.
 Women in tech need more women investors, women marketers, women designers, women project managers, women in operations, women in support, and I don’t know, wouldn’t hurt to have more women CEOs.
 In this movie, each freelancer has her own abilities that contribute to making the app a reality.

 - Diversity matters.
 The Freelancers Anonymous app concept is not a new idea either, and they are quick to point this out in the movie.
 The world needs different perspectives that can elevate even the simplest ideas.
-Women I work with don’t all fit this generic idea of what a women in tech is supported to look like.
+Women I work with don’t all fit this generic idea of what a woman in tech is supported to look like.
 We are all in tech for different reasons, but our differing personalities, give employers needed perspectives.
 I may get stuck on an issue and my co-worker may be able to present a solution I may not have thought of.
 I’m excited to see what their company comes up with.

 - Token female meet token male.
 Larry is the one white male in the freelancer group and can be easy to miss if you don’t pay attention.
-He appears mostly in the background and has a problem with getting a word in edge wise.
+He appears mostly in the background and has a problem with getting a word in edgewise.
 Quite possibly one of the funniest parts of the movie having seen the Smurfette principle many times.

 - Apps aren’t made overnight.
 I appreciate that they addressed the fact that one developer realistically can’t make a fully functional app overnight.
-An acceptable demo for a hackathon maybe (and that’s if you have help), but an app to demo and present to investors is a little different.
+An acceptable demo for a hackathon maybe (and that’s if you get help), but an app to demo and present to investors is a little different.
 I also appreciate that the technical jargon sounded at least plausible.
-When Sam’s colleagues brag about her creating her own video game, she is quick to point out she created her video game using an open source gaming engine and graphic help from one of the other freelancers.
+When Sam’s colleagues brag about her creating her own video game, she is quick to point out she created her video game using an open source gaming engine and graphics help from one of the other freelancers.
 Need an app? um… let’s think about how it needs to be made for both iOS and Android platforms.
 It could take months.
 These were simple, but delightful references that I definitely appreciated.

 - Relationships aren’t always black and white; it’s about loving and accepting the other person.
 Okay, so this isn’t focused on tech, but probably one of my favorite parts of the movie is the relationship between Billie and Gayle.
 My initial reaction to the trailer and what interviews were out about Freelancers Anonymous before seeing the movie, Gayle was going to be the typical bridezilla.
 The type of woman whose wedding is more important than anything in the world and her fiancé, Billie, was just going to have to deal with it.
 And of course, the rest of the movie follows Billie’s desperate attempts to give Gayle the perfect wedding while also struggling to start a company.
 Hilarity ensues.
 I even half expected Gayle to run off with the wedding planner part of the way through the movie, but I was pleasantly surprised when it didn’t quite follow that formula.
 It was nice seeing moments where they show that they both truly love and support each other.
 Truthfully an extravagant wedding isn’t why people should get married in the first place.
-This is probably one of the sweetest relationships I’ve seen in film.
+This is probably one of the sweetest relationships I’ve seen in the film.

 I’m really looking forward to seeing what comes next for Freelancers Anonymous.
 In addition to being a laugh out loud comedy, Freelancers Anonymous is also rolling out a transmedia campaign.
 The hope is to continue following this quirky bunch into a web series and eventually release a functional version of the app the freelancers have been working on.
 The mission is to close the gender gap in the workplace by crossing the lines from story to usable technology and support women and the LGBTQ community working in STEM.
 My hope is we also get to see the creative progress and what a tech company and development team really looks like.